SeaSharpe/RequirementAnalysis/UseCases.md

   </tr>
   <tr>
     <td>
-      1. Employee clicks &ldquo;Edit Game button<br>
+      1. Employee clicks &ldquo;Games&rdquo; link<br>
-      3. Employee selects a game to edit from the list<br>
+      3. Employee selects a game to edit from the list and clicks &ldquo;Edit&rdquo; on that game<br>
-      5. Employee updates the game and clicks &ldquo;Submit data&rdquo;
+      5. Employee updates the game via the form and clicks &ldquo;Submit&rdquo;
     </td>
     <td>
       2. System returns a list of games.<br>
-      4. System returns the selected game.<br>
+      4. System returns a page with the selected game and a form to edit the fields.<br>
       6. System updates database with the new game and returns a message &ldquo;Successfully Updated Game to the user.
 The           system then returns the Employee to their Home Screen
     </td>
   </tr>
   <tr>